 1. Your signature scent

 We don’t have to dig too deep into the science of scent to know that memories are linked more to smell than any other sense – for better or for worse.
-Just the other day I stood near a woman doused in a fragrance that immediately reminded me of my fifth grade teacher and a flood of nostalgia (read: nightmares) brought memories of learning geography by filling in blank maps.
+Just the other day I stood near a woman doused in a fragrance that immediately reminded me of my fifth grade teacher and a flood of nostalgia (read: nightmares) for her pop geography quizzes.
 Your scent – or lack there – of is going to be noticed, so let’s make sure it’s in a positive light.

 The takeaway: You can quite literally spritz on a better first impression here, guys.
-Although it should be emphasized that subtly is key.
-If I my eyes are still watering from cologne once a someone has left my vicinity, I think we can all agree that he needed to put the bottle down and walk away at least three sprays back.
-For those less inclined to reach for a signature scent, don’t under estimate the power of a fresh smelling body wash.
+Just remember, subtlety is key.
+Don’t wear cologne?
+Don’t underestimate the power of a fresh smelling body wash.
 Most new brands have created a formula that lasts well into the day, but won’t leave you worried about going overboard on fragrance.

 Shop this tip: